 How to Track Founder Tweets

-How to track founder tweets without manually checking the same profiles every day
+How to track founder tweets without manually refreshing the same watchlist every morning

 What people usually mean when they ask this question